Mass media in Bahrain

-The media of Bahrain mainly consists of several weekly and daily newspapers, with the Information Affairs Authority controlling Bahrain's state-owned Bahrain Radio and Television Corporation, which broadcasts radio and television services.
+The mass media in Bahrain mainly consists of several weekly and daily newspapers, with the Information Affairs Authority controlling Bahrain's state-owned Bahrain Radio and Television Corporation, which broadcasts radio and television services.
 The media is predominantly in Arabic though English language and Malayalam newspapers are beginning to emerge in the country.
 The IAA also controls the Bahrain News Agency which monitors, originates and relays national and international news in Arabic and English, usually generating from 90 to 150 stories a day.
 Bahrain Telecommunication Company, trading as Batelco, is Bahrain's sole Internet service provider.
 In 2015, there were an estimated 1.29 million internet user, a penetration of 96.4%.

 Most of the press is privately owned and is not subject to censorship as long as it refrains from criticizing the ruling family.
 Al Wasat newspaper and the Bahrain Mirror are regarded as the country's opposition news sources.